About Our League

 ROCK is empowering.
 Training for an athletic pursuit builds positive body image and the grassroots business model engages and empowers women in all walks of life as local business owners.
 The skaters, as well as invaluable volunteers, give their time and money to keep ROCK alive and thriving.
 The experience of not only being an athlete, but owning your own league is unrivaled in the ability to empower and enrich members’ lives.

-Two skaters remain from the original ROCK squad from 2007: Rainbow Smite, and Kitty O’Doom.
+One skater remains from the original ROCK team from 2007: Kitty O’Doom.

 Our practice space has no heating or air conditioning, so we often hold meetings next door at West Sixth Brewery.